 That is to say, if you are migrating to Mac, don’t expect all apps from the Office Suite.
 Also missing is the ability to select apps to be installed when directly installing from Office 365 subscription page.
-That is, if you install, say Office 2016 from a USB or disk, you go to custom installation and remove all the apps you don’t want.
+If you install, say, Microsoft Office from a USB or disk, you go to custom installation and remove all the apps you don’t want.
 That’s for PC.
 Coming to Mac, there’s no option to leave out MS Excel (for example) if you don’t want it on your machine.

 Reduced number of Power features in apps of Office 365 for Mac

 These are fully functional software or apps in Office 365 for Mac.
 But they leave out some features that power users may want to use.
 For example, VBA scripts may create a problem in Word and Excel for Office 365 for Mac as this edition does not provide full support to complex macros.
 You may miss many ActiveX controls in MS Word.